aschei/encdrive/README.md

 If you are done with the drive, just call `sudo encdrive-umount.sh` to unmount the filesystem and delete the loopback device.

 ## Configuration
-If you don't like the default settings (~/.encdrivedata created woth 1GB mounted into ~/drive_encoded) you can create a file  ~/.encdrive and specify variables like they are specified in the default settings:
+If you don't like the default settings (~/.encdrivedata created with 1GB mounted into ~/drive_encoded) you can create a file  ~/.encdrive and specify some of the following variables that are otherwise specified by the default configuration file:
 ```
 #
 # The file containing the encrypted filesystem